zhenghaohe/zhenghao.me/content/blog/setstate-and-usestate-revisited.md

 <div class='tip tip-right'>

-Dan Abramov has an amazon post on this exact topic as well [How Are Function Components Different from Classes? — Overreacted](https://overreacted.io/how-are-function-components-different-from-classes/)
+Dan Abramov has an informative post on this exact topic as well [How Are Function Components Different from Classes? — Overreacted](https://overreacted.io/how-are-function-components-different-from-classes/)

 </div>